Marvin Emnes: Akhisar Belediyespor

 In summer 2017, Emnes left England to sign a three-year contract with Turkish side Akhisar Belediyespor.

 Emnes made his Akhisar Belediyespor debut, coming on as a 59th-minute substitute, in a 2–0 loss against Akhisar Belediyespor on 23 September 2017.
 A month later on 24 October 2017, he set up two goals for Ioan Hora, who scored a hat–trick, in a 6–0 win against Erzincanspor in the fourth round of Türkiye Kupası.
 However, Emnes was plagued by injuries throughout his time at Akhisar Belediyespor and never played again.
 It was announced on 16 April 2018 that he had left the club by mutual consent.
 Emnes reflected his time at Akhisar Belediyespor, saying: "Akhisarspor says I have a contract, but I say I don't have a contract.
 It is a vague situation.
 But what I can say is that things are not on paper.
 If you sign a contract somewhere, you have to deal with rules.
 In this case it has not happened in many ways from the club side.
 But things have happened why I don't go back to that club."
 He later stated he was even threatened in his own house by four men to sign the contract.
 In the end he fled the country.

 Vancouver Whitecaps FC

 On 6 September 2018, Emnes joined Major League Soccer side Vancouver Whitecaps FC after receiving offers from clubs in China, England, the United States, and Italy.
 Emnes was released by Vancouver at the end of their 2018 season, without making an appearance for the club.

 Ravenna

 On 31 March 2021, more than three years after he last played a competitive game, he signed with Italian third-tier Serie C club Ravenna until the end of the 2020–21 season, with the club last in the standings at the time with 7 games remaining in the season.
-The club was relegated to amateur fourth-tier Serie D at the end of the season, making Emmes a free agent.
+The club was relegated to amateur fourth-tier Serie D at the end of the season, making Emnes a free agent.